Kim Do-yeon (singer)

 Kim Do-yeon (Korean: 김도연; Hanja: 金度延; born December 4, 1999), known mononymously as Doyeon, is a South Korean singer and actress signed under Fantagio.
-She is best known as a contestant on the Mnet reality show Produce 101, and being a member of resulted group I.O.I, and as a member of Weki Meki.
+She is best known as a contestant on the Mnet reality show Produce 101, as a member of the resulting group I.O.I, and subsequently as a member of Weki Meki.
 In 2018, she appeared on Law of the Jungle and made her acting debut in the drama Short (2018).

 Early life and education

 Kim Do-yeon was born on December 4, 1999.
 She attended Sangji Girls' High School where she was captain of the cheerleading team but eventually transferred to School of Performing Arts Seoul with fellow I.O.I and Weki Meki member Choi Yoo-jung after debuting as singers due to their promotional activities.

 Career

 2016–2017: Produce 101 and I.O.I

 In January 2016, Kim participated in the Mnet reality-survival program Produce 101, which aimed to form an eleven-member girl group that would promote for a year under YMC Entertainment.
 She represented Fantagio along with Choi Yoo-jung and three other trainees from their company, eventually ranking eight in the show's finale on April 1, 2016.
 As a result, she debuted as a member of I.O.I alongside Choi.
 On May 4, 2016, I.O.I made their official debut with the single "Dream Girls".